PiotrZielonka/infinityshopping-example-shop/README.md

 ## 🤝 Contributing
 We welcome contributions to InfinityShopping!
-If you have any questions, visit [InfinityShopping Contact Page](https://www.infinityshopping.online)
+If you have any questions visit [InfinityShopping Contact Page](https://www.infinityshopping.online)